sparkfun/SparkFun_Red_Vision_Kit_for_XRP/docs/touch_display.md

 ### Camera Connections (DVP Interface) Jumpers

 The solder jumper labeled <b>XCLK</b> allows users to generate an external clock to a connected camera from GPIO3.
 This jumper is OPEN by default.
-Closing this jumper connects the external clock pin on a connected camera to GPIO3 so make sure a connected camera is configured to use an external clock signal from thsi pin. **Note:** The Red Vision Camera Board included in this kit is configured to use an on-board external clock by default so *make sure* to adjust the board to use an external clock signal from GPIO3 prior to closing this jumper.
+Closing this jumper connects the external clock pin on a connected camera to GPIO3 so make sure a connected camera is configured to use an external clock signal from this pin. **Note:** The Red Vision Camera Board included in this kit is configured to use an on-board external clock by default so *make sure* to adjust the board to use an external clock signal from GPIO3 prior to closing this jumper.

 The two groups of solder jumpers labeled <b>1-BIT</b> and <b>8-BIT</b> allow users to change between running a connected camera in 1-Bit (Default) or 8-bit modes.
 Switching between 1-Bit and 8-Bit requires adjusting **all** of the related jumpers.
 For example, the board defaults to running a camera in 1-Bit mode by having **all** 1-Bit jumpers CLOSED and **all** 8-Bit jumpers OPEN.
 The tables below outline which pins a connected camera route to when set to run in 1-Bit or 8-Bit modes: